jjovelc/JovelJ_JovelJ_workshops/scRNAseq_2024/getting_ready.md

 # Getting ready for the scRNAseq data analysis course

-This document guides you through the installation of all software required for the scRNAseq data analysis course
+This document guides you through the installation of all software required for the scRNAseq data analysis course.
+If you are using a Mac laptop, you are ready to go.
+If you are using a Windows laptop, you would need to install a terminal, options are MobaXterm [install MobaXterm] (https://mobaxterm.mobatek.net/download.html), Windows subsystem for linux [install WSL] (https://learn.microsoft.com/en-us/windows/wsl/install), or PuTTY [install PuTTY] (https://www.putty.org/).
+If you are using a Linux laptop, you are a crack and don't need any assistance.

 ## Installation of Mamba (in ARC server)